 Public Property Vending

 The City of Atlanta considers public vending as critical component of it's strategy to increase the vitality of the City's street life.
-Rapid developement in the three major mixed-use commercial/retai/residential districts of the City - Downtown, Midtown, and Buckhead - has added thousands of pedestrians to the City's streets every day.
+Rapid development in the three major mixed-use commercial/retail/residential districts of the City - Downtown, Midtown, and Buckhead - has added thousands of pedestrians to the City's streets every day.
 These pedestrians need the goods and services that a well-managed vending program can deliver.
-The Public Property Vending Progran in association with General Growth Properties is committed to providing new business development opportunities to entrepreneurs interested in providing goods and services in the public right-of-way.
-Click here to find out more information!
+The Public Property Vending Program in association with General Growth Properties is committed to providing new business development opportunities to entrepreneurs interested in providing goods and services in the public right-of-way.

 Quality of Life Bond Program & Capital Improvement Projects